FastNetMon ssh shell

-Please note that this capability is experimental and can be subject of significant changes.
+Please note that this capability is experimental and can be subject to significant changes.

-FastNetMon Advanced provides capability to expose command line configuration tool fcli via ssh protocol without using system ssh server.
+FastNetMon Advanced provides the capability to expose the command line configuration tool fcli via the SSH protocol without using the system SSH server.

-As very first step we need to create systemd service unit for FastNetMon ssh shell:
+As the very first step, we need to create a systemd service unit for FastNetMon’s SSH shell:

 sudo vim /lib/systemd/system/fastnetmon_ssh_shell.service